IgorMishchuk/site-s3/README.md

 This can be done manually in AWS administrative account, yet for sake of example, it is done via Terraform in the same account as S3 static site.

-Infrasturcutre configuration is located in subfolder [weissbeerger-s3-infra](../master/weissbeerger-s3-infra/infra.tf) and once applied will create next resources:
+State lock configuration is located in subfolder [state](../master/state/infra.tf) and once applied will create next resources:

-* S3 bucket named `weissbeerger-state-lock` with versioning enabled;
+* S3 bucket named `tf-state-lock` with versioning enabled;
-* DynamoDB table named `weissbeerger-state-lock` and configured according to Terraform [documentation](https://www.terraform.io/docs/backends/types/s3.html#dynamodb-state-locking).
+* DynamoDB table named `tf-state-lock` and configured according to Terraform [documentation](https://www.terraform.io/docs/backends/types/s3.html#dynamodb-state-locking).

 ## Static website

-Static website configuration is located in subfolder [weissbeerger-s3](../master/weissbeerger-s3/staticwebsite.tf) and once applied will create next resources:
+Static website configuration is located in subfolder [site-s3](../master/site-s3/staticwebsite.tf) and once applied will create next resources:

-* S3 bucket named `weissbeerger-s3`, set to be publicly available;
+* S3 bucket named `site-s3`, set to be publicly available;
-* S3 static website is configured for bucket `weissbeerger-s3`;
+* S3 static website is configured for bucket `site-s3`;
 * `index.html` is uploaded to the bucket and is set to be pulicly available;
 * `css/style.css` is uploaded to the bucket and is set to be pulicly available.